The choreographic Operating System Actorsphere

 Choreography replaces orchestration – enabling the self-coordination oft the Smart Actors.

-In the actorsphere, the actors are executed immediately and without any further interpretation.
+In the actorsphere, the Smart Actors are executed immediately and without any further interpretation.
 The actorsphere automatically guarantees the Smart Actors communication with the desired partner-actors, also across actorspheres.
 The actorsphere is available in the cloud or on premise.

 Interoperability as architecture feature